uoziod/suave-ui/README.md

 ## How to use?

-You can include Suave UI to your project with [Bower](http://bower.io) with this command:
+You can include Suave UI to your project with [Bower](http://bower.io) by this command:
 ```
 bower install suave-ui --save
 ```